ricardojacomini/Microsoft-HPC/HPC-PACK/README.md

-# HPC Pack Cluster Deployment Script
+# Microsoft HPC-Pack Cluster Deployment Script

+📜 Disclaim
+This script is provided as-is for HPC-Pack administration.
+Review and test thoroughly before production use.

 ## 📌 Overview